-We provide women and girls living in difficult situations in Amsterdam with Dignity Kits: sets with the most basic of toiletries.
-Dignity Kits contain essentials such as a toothbrush, toothpaste, soap, shampoo and menstrual products.
+We provide people, mostly women and girls, living in difficult situations in Amsterdam with Dignity Kits: kits with menstrual products and the most basic of toiletries, such as a toothbrush, toothpaste, soap and shampoo.

 Why are these kits necessary?

 We’re all aware of the refugees and undocumented migrants who have left desperate situations and, traveling at great expense and risk, have sought safer living conditions in Europe.
 Once they arrive within continental Europe, and in cities such as Amsterdam, their living conditions can remain far more precarious than we might realise.

 There are refugees who find themselves legally stranded due to EU regulations such as the Dublin Regulation.
 The Dublin Regulation is an EU law which establishes where refugees can file for asylum.
 It requires refugees to request asylum in the first EU country to which they arrive.
 This has meant a lot of pressure on border countries such as Greece, unable to structurally meet the refugees’ needs.
 But refugees moving on from the often dire circumstances of camps in Greece, find themselves during 18 months with no right to employment, housing or even food.
 They must somehow survive the 18 months before being allowed to reapply in another EU country.

 Another group we work with consists of undocumented migrants who have come to Amsterdam seeking a better life for themselves, but were not able to obtain a residency permit, or are still in the lengthy process of obtaining one.
 They often work off the books in the so-called informal economy, as hospitality workers, cleaners and nannies.
 They have no right to support from the government and often find themselves at risk of exploitation and abuse, living with great uncertainties in sublet or squatted housing.